gazpachu/joanmira/pages/blog/2016-01-18---javascript-understanding-the-weird-parts/index.md

 sayHiLater();
 ```

-In this case, we are using a closure (the greeting variable) and a first class function inside the timeout that acts like a function expression.
+In this case, we are using a closure (the greeting variable) and a first-class function inside the timeout that acts as a function expression.
 Thanks to the closure, we still have access to the greeting 3 seconds later!

-In jQuery, we are also using the same things type of function expressions and first-class functions
+In jQuery, we are also using the same things types of function expressions and first-class functions

 ```javascript
 $("button").click(function() {